zacthuku/react-hooks-react-router-nested-routes-v6/README.md

 component to our whole application!
 Instead, we just had a bunch of parallel components, each of which was rendering on its own route.

-While the parallel approach definitely works, and might be the right decision depending on the app you're building, it has some drawbacks.
+While this parallel approach definitely works, and might be the right decision depending on the app you're building, it has some drawbacks.
 As mentioned above, we had some code that wasn't very DRY - we used the NavBar component in every one of our page views, and gave each of our routes the same exact errorElement.